vmonaco/kloak/README.md

   <img src="figures/train-normal_test-kloak.png"><br><br>
 </div>

-Now go back to the [enrollment page](https://www.keytrac.net/en/tryout).
 Enroll With `kloak` running and then try authenticating with `kloak` still running.
 Again, this is with a 200 ms maximum delay.
 The train `kloak`/test `kloak` result is:

 <div align="center">
   <img src="figures/train-kloak_test-kloak.png"><br><br>